 These are the pages of my Dove Grey A5 landscape Pink Pig sketchbook that I didn’t get around to posting during December.

+Visiting our friend Diana gives me a chance to try to draw PC, a seven year old black cat who leads quite a busy life.
 He came in as we arrived, had a bite to eat, gave me an imperious look, groomed himself, flopped down and rolled about a bit then made a request to […]

 I drew this bent cane armchair as we caught up with Barbara’s sister Susan this morning.
 Given the chance, I could quite get into drawing, drawing anything; chairs, mugs, trees, houses, sheds, a Victorian pump.
 But I do hope I’ll be able to give myself a lot more opportunities to draw from nature in the […]

 The swiss chard is looking bedraggled but it adds some colour to the winter vegetable garden along with the five cannonball-sized red cabbages in the next bed.